Alachua County Animal Shelter has quarantined more than 60 dogs since Dec. 31 after three dogs were infected with a deadly, incurable canine virus.

 Contact Namari at firstname.lastname@example.org .
 Follow her on Twitter @namari_l .

-Namari Lock is a third-year journalism student, multimedia editor and production staff member for The Alligator.
-She has previously worked as the opinions editor, graphic designer and as a general assignment reporter for the Metro desk.
-When she’s not working, she is probably sleeping or binging true crime documentaries.
+Namari Lock is a third-year journalism student and production staff member for The Alligator.
+She has previously worked as multimedia editor, opinions editor, graphic designer and as a general assignment reporter for the Metro desk.
+In her last semester at UF, Namari is making her Alligator Sports debut as track and field reporter.